 Ready to start exploring?
 Start with these 5 best things to do in Busan, Korea…

-Soak in a spirited sunrise at Haedong Yonggungsa Temple
+Catch a spirited sunrise at Haedong Yonggungsa Temple

 There’s no better place to give your Busan trip an adrenaline shot than at the city’s most compelling site, Haedong Yonggungsa Temple.
 This ancient Buddhist temple, digging its roots as far back as the 14th century, sits perched along the oceanfront giving it a unique maritime vibe that slots it in among the best temples in Korea.